Squalomix/extra/README.md

 # We also sequence these genomes from non-chondrichthyan taxa

+## Data Use Policies

+As forumated by the [Vertebrate Genomes Project (VGP)](https://genome10k.ucsc.edu/data-use-policies/), we genome asssembly producers hold the right to present the results of analyses using the unpublished genome assemblies listed below earlier than other parties.
+Please be sure to consult Shigehiro Kuraku if you are interested in using the genome assemblies listed below as 'in prep.'.

-Non-chondrichthyan species chosen for whole genome sequencing at Squalomix
+## Non-chondrichthyan species chosen for whole genome sequencing at Squalomix

 | Species |Common name|Technology|Publication|
 |----|----|----|----|